Guardian of the Digital Footprint: Instagram Sharenting Protection Feature - 2023

 THE PROBLEM STATEMENT

-How might we develop a social computing product that empowers parents to make informed decisions about
+How might we develop a social computing product that empowers parents to make informed decisions about the information they share about their children online, mitigating the severe risks of identity theft and deepfake exploitation, without entirely limiting their ability to post memories?

 ✨